vamsi-karnam/R-Dash/README.md

 2. Auth: Use Authorization: Bearer <token> for all /api/* endpoints and the WebSocket.
 The video endpoint also accepts ?token=... as a query parameter for simple embed tests.
 3. State is RAM-only.
 Deleting series/logs clears in-memory buffers.
 Restarting the server clears all state.
 4. Streaming: Numeric data is coalesced and broadcast over WebSocket; camera frames are exposed as MJPEG at /video/<robot>/<sensor>.
-5. Topic-agnostic: The agent flattens any ROS 2 message into numeric fields and pushes to /api/push.
+5. Topic-agnostic: The agent flattens any ROS2 message into numeric fields and pushes to /api/push.
 Units/scales are attachable via --unit rules.
 6. Find the documentation here: *[api_documentation.pdf](https://github.com/user-attachments/files/23427688/api_documentation.pdf)*